makrai/notes/bostan18-text-emo-corpora.md

   * the domain, and,
   * guidelines and schemata
   * the file formats
-* This leads to several research gaps: supervised models often only use a limited set of available resources.
-Additionally,
+* => research gaps: supervised models often only use a subset of the resources
-  * no previous work has compared emotion corpora in a systematic manner.
-We
+  * no previous work has compared emotion corpora in a systematic manner
-* we: a survey of the datasets, and
+* we: a survey of the datasets
   * aggregate them in a common file format with a common annotation schema
-  * the first cross-corpus classification experiments in the spirit of future
+  * the first cross-corpus classification experiments
   * some corpora are better classified with models trained on a other corpus
   * For none of the corpora is training on all data altogether better than using a subselection of the resources